commercionetwork/commercionetwork/docs/app_developers/commercioapi-sharedoc.md

 ## Check the hash of a message

-If you need to check if a file you own correspond to the one notarized in the blockchain you can perform a verification directly in <b>Almerico</b> through a simple widget that permit you to drag&drop the file in your browser using a specific area and verify if the calculated footprint of the file correspond to the one notarized in the message.
+In order to check if a file you own correspond to the one notarized in the blockchain you can perform a verification directly with <b>Almerico</b> throught a simple widget that permit  to  drag&drop a file  using a specific tool and verify if the calculated footprint of the file correspond to the one notarized in the message.

+To perform the validation check:

+### 1) Open message
-To perform the check open the spacific page of message for the specific transaction.
+ Open the spacific page of message for the specific transaction.

 Example